Dyslexia and Vision Therapy

 This is also a very interesting question.
 In our vision rehab practice, we frequently get children referred to us that have common symptoms of dyslexia and visual processing difficulties like reversals and poor reading skills.
 Following the interventions, the children have reduced symptoms and most have improved reading fluency.

-Some of patients do continue to have problems in reading although they show improved eye movements.
+Some of the patients do continue to have problems in reading although they show improved eye movements.
 At this point, we may further assess the patient using a dyslexia screening tool that can identify specific errors related to the processing parts of reading such as the decoding and encoding of words.
-When results indicate, we refer those children to specialists like our friends at Read-Write Learning Center at that specialize in the treatment of dyslexia.
+When results indicate, we refer those children to specialists like our friends at Read-Write Learning Center that specialize in the treatment of dyslexia.

 Does vision therapy treat dyslexia????

 NO. Vision therapy cannot treat dyslexia.
 But it does improve the accuracy of eye movements eliminating many of the symptoms generally associated with dyslexia.
 With these eye movement problems gone, an accurate assessment of the visual processing skills and reading fluency is now possible, allowing for an accurate diagnosis of a visual processing or other reading and learning problems.